DerekSelander/dsdump/docs/index.md

 lolgrep:/tmp$  lldb ex -s <(echo -e "b main\n run\n x/2wx 0x00000100001000")
 ```

 There's a lot going on in this command.
 You're using LLDB to debug the **ex** executable.
 The `-s` option says to perform the following actions from a script.
-The `<()` command is a trick called [process substitution](http://tldp.org/LDP/abs/html/process-sub.html) to make the output of a proces be treated as a file.
+The `<()` command is a trick called [process substitution](http://tldp.org/LDP/abs/html/process-sub.html) to make the output of a process be treated as a file.
 This would be the same thing as making a file with the following contents:

 ```bash
 b main